 Today, Juneteenth is celebrated through community gatherings, education, music, food, and flag raising ceremonies.
 Much like the Fourth of July, it’s a time for parties, cookouts, picnics, and gatherings with family and friends.
 Yet, personal and community education and improvement are at the heart of the celebrations.
 Events with guest speakers and panelists exploring the ways to realize the commitment to freedom and how to make change dominate the celebrations.

 3. Is Juneteenth a Federal Holiday?

-Companies are not required to make Juneteenth a paid holiday; therefore, your organization may choose how to recognize the day.
+Please check with your state or municipality regarding paid holiday status for some public employees.
+Companies who are not required to make Juneteenth a paid holiday may choose how to recognize the day.
 Compass recommends you determine an approach in advance of the day to allow leaders to respond to employee inquiries.
 This is also a good time to consider other holidays and observances you wish to recognize and support through your commitment to diversity, equity, and inclusion (DEI).

 4. How Can Companies Celebrate Juneteenth?

 For companies interested in celebrating Juneteenth, there are a variety of actions you can consider:

 - Send a message to your employees.
 Make note of the holiday in your communications — newsletter, intranet, email, townhall, etc. Use the opportunity to reaffirm your commitment to DEI.
 This is a perfect opportunity to share your DEI successes and plans.
 Create awareness by including resources for learning about the holiday.

 - Close early or make it a fully paid holiday.
 You can follow the lead of PNC, Nike, Twitter, NFL, General Motors, Target, Adobe, and other companies in making it a day of reflection on Black history, culture, and continuing freedom efforts.